Over-Regulation. A Field of Dreams Or a Minefield?

 What continually challenges business owners, however, is the seemingly endless cascade of regulations in which businesses are awash these days.
 And since you wouldn’t see the goalposts moving during a football game, this is where the analogy ends.

-Too Much Government Is Never A Smart Play
+Too Much Government Regulation Is Never A Smart Play

-In Canada, like other democracies, we have adopted the concepts of common good and a social contract which organizes our society.
-For example, we agree to pay taxes to build roads and schools, provide medical care and so on for the collective betterment of all of us.
+In Canada, like other democracies, we have adopted the concepts of the common good and a social contract that organizes our society.
+For example, we agree to pay taxes to build roads and schools, provide medical care, and so on for the collective betterment of all of us.

 We also agree that playing fields should have boundaries and that in order to play the game, there needs to be both rules and enforcement of those rules.